Seeking balance, redirection, or meaningful connection?

 Relationship counseling is NOT just for couples.
 Every interaction that we is a form of relationship, some are just more significant than others.
 These meaningful associations may be with our parents, children, close friends, or anyone with whom we have experienced a strong emotional tie.

-Relationship counseling may include family therapy, couples counseling, premarital counseling or marriage counseling.
+Relationship counseling may include family therapy, couples counseling, counseling with non committed partners, premarital counseling or marriage counseling.